niki-on-github/Raspberry-USB-Gadget/README.md

 ## Use USB Ethernet gadget

-Only work ff you have activated the `USB_ETHERNET` function in `/etc/raspi2go.conf`.
+Only work if you have activated the `USB_ETHERNET` function in `/etc/raspi2go.conf`.

 1. Wait for a new Wired Connection in the network manager applet.
 Then set in IPv4-Settings the method to: `Shared to other computers`
 2. reconnect your pi
 3. Wait a view seconds and look at the `arp` table.
-A new entry with `10.42.0.X` should apear.
+A new entry with `10.42.0.X` should appear.
-4. Use `ssh` with this ip to connet to the Pi via USB.
+4. Use `ssh` with this IP to connect to the Pi via USB.

 Optional: open the file `/etc/network/interfaces` as root, and add the lines:
 ```